 Alcohol and Depression

 Alcohol intoxication impacts your thoughts, feelings, and behaviors.
-It can lower your inhibitions and impair your judgment, which can create the perfect storm for bad decisions.
-Whenever you consume alcohol, your brain releases more neurotransmitters than it should, which creates the positive effects associated with intoxication.
+It can lower your inhibitions and impair your judgment, creating the perfect storm for bad decisions.
+Whenever you consume alcohol, your brain releases more neurotransmitters than it should, which makes the positive effects associated with intoxication.
 Once you’re sober, you suddenly experience a major depletion of neurotransmitters, which can lead to cravings and negative moods.

-Alcohol and depression are strongly connected because depression increases your risk of developing an alcohol abuse disorder and alcoholism and cause depression.
-When you abuse alcohol and depression symptoms begin to develop, it’s important to find help quickly.
-Alcoholism is a progressive and chronic condition, which means that treatment is necessary in order to fully recover.
-Alcohol and depression can combine to cause significant problems in your personal life, relationships, career, and health.
+Alcohol and depression are strongly connected because depression increases your risk of developing an alcohol abuse disorder, and alcoholism can cause depression.
+When you abuse alcohol and depression symptoms begin to develop, it’s essential to find help quickly.
+Alcoholism is a progressive and chronic condition, meaning treatment is necessary to recover fully.
+Alcohol and depression can cause significant problems in your personal life, relationships, career, and health.

 Some common signs and symptoms of alcoholism include:

 - Needing to drink to feel normal

 - Spending the majority of your time drinking or thinking about drinking

 - Feeling guilt, shame, or remorse about your drinking

 - Inability to stop or reduce your drinking on your own

 How Do You Treat Co-Occurring Disorders?